Samoa Food Guide

 Fish/Seafood

-VERY HIGH PREVALENCEFish and seafood central to Samoan diet - tuna, octopus, crayfish appear in daily meals
+VERY HIGH PREVALENCEFish and seafood are central to the Samoan diet, with tuna, octopus, and crayfish in everyday meals

 COMMONLY FOUND IN: